Water Cooling is the proven method of engine cooling.

 In this water cooling method, the engine may be cooled by evaporating the water in the cylinder jacket.

-This absorbs a large quantity of heat and rise to the top of the engine from where it flows into a tank at the bottom of the radiator and then flows upwards and gets condensed before reaching the top.
+This absorbs a large quantity of heat and rises to the top of the engine from where it flows into a tank at the bottom of the radiator and then flows upwards and gets condensed before reaching the top.

 Due to a large quantity of latent heat absorbed during evaporation of water into steam.